Scheduling and Reservations

 Music 110 will held for student events at 7:30 pm Friday through Sunday.
 Set-up, sound check, and rehearsal time will automatically be booked at 5:00 pm for these events.
 Other rehearsal times outside of this will be booked as available due to the regular usage of this rehearsal and classroom space.

 Special recruitment events and festival days may be booked at any time for the upcoming academic year.
-Please note, class and ensemble bookings during weekday requested times will take precedent within a requested space.
-Please use the form below to make requests.
+Please note, class and ensemble bookings during weekday requested times will take precedence within a requested space.
+To schedule your event, please reach out to the Building Manager (Shar Joyner) and Hall Manager (Dennis Hopson) by email.

 - All spaces needed (e.g. Tew Recital Hall, Organ Hall, Room 110, Room 154, Classrooms, etc.)